ghoomfrog/silili/README.md

 - *anta* is a forward fist with an open index and middle finger, turning horizontally to the opposite side.
 - *niw* is pretending to stuff something over and down with down-pointing fingers in an arc, starting near the ear.
 - *san* is an upward semi-closed hand below the chin moving down til all fingers touch.
-- *tipi* is a backward semi-closed hand moving backward toward the shoulder and opening.
+- *twam* is a backward semi-closed hand moving backward toward the shoulder and opening.
 - *tan* is a forward flat hand bending forward, near the ear.
 - *nja* is touching the cheek with the index, with an open mouth.
 - *iwi* is a side-pointing index doing a twirling gesture.
-- *juku* is a quickly vertically circling sideways fist.
+- *ja* is a quickly vertically circling sideways fist.
-- *sawl* is a slowly vertically circling sideways fist.
+- *sul* is a slowly vertically circling sideways fist.
 - *las* is a downward fist with an open index and middle finger, moving from side to the other.
-- *nata* is pretending to push something from the side to the front of the chest.
+- *nan* is pretending to push something from the side to the front of the chest.
 - *ajn* is a fist with a raised pinkie.

 ## Fabrication